District of Columbia Pay Transparency Compliance.

 0 section(s) flagged

-DC Pay Equity (Wage Transparency Act of 2014).
+DC Equal Pay Act.
 Equal pay for substantially similar work.
-Extends to all protected classes, not just sex.
+Reaches all classes protected under the DC Human Rights Act, not just sex.

-DC Wage Transparency Act of 2014 (anti-discussion clause).
+DC Wage Transparency Act of 2014.
 Anti-retaliation.
-Employees may discuss wages and exercise rights without reprisal.
+Employees may discuss their own and others’ wages without reprisal.

 You scored .
 Every choice had a cost.
 Try a different path?